-The end of self cert mortgages?
+The end of self-certification mortgages?

-The point is that the word “proof” and its interpretation is the key point here, because almost all people can show evidence that the income they declare is broadly accurate however they may not be able to prove income in the manner that a normal full status mortgage would require.
+The point is that the word “proof” and its interpretation is the key detail.
+Almost all people can show evidence that the income they declare is broadly accurate; they may not be able to prove income in the manner that a traditional full-status mortgage would require.

 It may not be satisfactory at your local building society now, but lenders with good product development teams will soon see how to create a new type of product to cater for this market once their appetite comes back.

-So if the FSA get this legislation right and don’t dictate or define what proof consists of then there will still be the opportunity for lenders to market products for those with non standard income, priced above full status products as before but simply requiring some evidence to back up that the income declared is not a total fabrication.
+So if the FSA gets this legislation right and does not dictate or define what proof consists of, then there will still be the opportunity for lenders to market products for those with non-standard income, priced above full-status products as before but simply requiring some evidence to back up that the income declared is not a total fabrication.

 The FSA just need to be careful not to try and make this legislation so watertight that it chokes the housing market to death.